 Character Chemistry 7/10

-Directing 6/10 (Nichols is awesome, but this was a miss)
+Directing 6/10 (Nichols is generally excellent, but this effort was a miss)

 Sound 10/10 (incredible score)